leeway64/LWVirtualAssistant/README.md

 I would like to thank UW Bothell professor Dr. Kaibao Nie for giving me helpful suggestions throughout this project.

-Refer to the [bibliography](https://github.com/leeway64/Elementary-Python-Based-Virtual-Assistant/blob/master/Report/Bibliography.md) for all sources behind this project.
+Refer to the [bibliography](/Report/Bibliography.md) for all sources behind this project.

+Some of the required modules for this project cannot be installed using pip install.
+Refer to the installation instructions for these modules [here](Report/InstallationInstructionsForModules.rst).